 - Heat a pan(deep bottom pan), add oil(used white oil) for deep frying.

 - Once the oil gets perfectly hot, add a drop of batter into the hot oil.
 If the drop immediately come up on the surface of the oil and floats.

 - Means the oil is perfectly hot, start making the bora/fritter into the oil.
 Fry the bora in slow heat to cook it evenly from outside and inside.

 - Once the fritters gets golden then remove it from the pan(with a perforated ladle) and keep them on a tissue paper-lined plate.

 Method of soaking bora in rosh

 - Once all the batches of bora is fried well, then again put the rosh or syrup on high heat, let it boil, put the bora into the syrup and cook the bora for 30 secs to 1 min.

 - Then turn off the heat.
 Close the pan and rest it for at least 3-4 hours to get the perfect soft and juicy rosh bora sweet.

-- To get the best result, serve this pitha when it is completely cool down and gets double in size after soaking the syrup.
+- To get the best result, serve this pitha when it is completely cooled down and gets doubled in size after soaking in the sweet syrup.